arnaud-lb/vim-php-namespace/README.markdown

 When the cursor is on a classname, hit `<Leadder>u` to add the corresponding `use` statement. (`<Leader>` is usually the `\` key.)

+## Credit:

+This a based on an equivalent script for java packages found at http://vim.wikia.com/wiki/Add_Java_import_statements_automatically (in comments).